 The goal of the CIEPAC research core is to establish academic excellence in the areas of injury-related policy evaluation, translational research, and research methods.
 To achieve our goals, CIEPAC investigators are conducting cutting-edge studies on the causes and outcomes of injuries and using multifaceted approaches to reduce the occurrence and mitigate the consequences of injuries.
 Our research projects address falls in older adults by translating efficacious prevention programs to local communities, the cost-effectiveness of federally funded safe-routes-to-school programs in reducing child pedestrian injuries, and the impact of state medical marijuana laws on drug involvement in fatal motor vehicle crashes.
-Dr. Charles DiMaggio directs the Center’s Research Core Programs, which consists of two initiatives: Small Research Projects and Exploratory Research Projects.
+Dr. Kerry Keyes co-directs the Center’s Research Core Programs.

 Small Research Projects